slopezpereyra/cgraphs/README.md

 #### Modifying an existing graph

-New edges can be added with the `addEdge(Graph *G, u32 x, u32 y)` function, and existing edges can be removed with the `void removeEdge(struct Graph *G, u32 x, u32 y)` function.
+A graph initialized with `m` edges allocates the exact amount of memory required for storing this number of edges.
+However, new edges can be added with the `addEdge(Graph *G, u32 x, u32 y, NULL)` function, and existing edges can be removed with the `void removeEdge(struct Graph *G, u32 x, u32 y)` function.
 Both functions perform the necessary memory reallocations and reformat the graph's edges - i.e. call `formatEdges(G)` implicitly.

 #### Graph and vertex attributes